 - Use core APIs to validate user input and perform other security best practices

 The basic tenets of maintaining a secure site are pretty consistent.
 Keep track of updates, know how to use APIs properly, and how to write secure code.
 Most tutorials either provide a broad overview of the types of issues to be aware of, in which case they are likely to remain evergreen.
 Or they dive deep into a particular problem and related solution, in which case their helpfulness will depend on your use case.
+Regarding security in Drupal 8, while there are many improvements related to security in this release, it's still quite possible to make your Drupal site insecure, so it remains important to understand security best practices and stay up-to-date with Drupal security updates.

 - Minor Version and Security Updates topic